HassanBharu/nc-news-front-end/README.md

    for which the git can be found [here](https://github.com/HassanBharu/nc-news).
 ```
    The Web application allows a user to post new articles to existing topics, with the ability to create a
-   comment on each article, vote on articles and comments, login and logout
+   comment on each article, vote on articles and comments, login and logout, order articles by created, comment count and votes.

 ```
    ### Getting Started